We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

 Controversially Rated Scent

-Oud 31 is a new perfume by Kai Porten Parfums Privés for women and men and was released in 2023.
-The scent is oriental-animal.
+A perfume by Kai Porten Parfums Privés for women and men, released in 2023.
+The scent is animal-oriental.
 Projection and longevity are above-average.
+It is still in production.

 We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.